Image for Building Permits for Single-family Homes in the Twin Cities Fall Short in 2022

 Permits for Single-Family Homes in the Twin Cities Hit 16-Year High in 2021 Despite Construction Headwinds

-December residential permits fell in 2021, but not by enough to offset the strong start to the year Following a feverish start to the year, the pace of new residential construction slowed as 2021 came to a close reflecting the numerous challenges on the horizon for the construction…
+December residential permits fell in 2021, but not by enough to offset the strong start to the year online pharmacy buy fluoxetine online with best prices today in the USA Following a feverish start to the year, the pace of new residential construction slowed as 2021 came…

 Posted in Housing First Minnesota News, Market Information | Tagged: December Permit Numbers, Housing Data Twin Cities, Housing First Minnesota, Twin Cities Homebuilding, Twin Cities Housing Market